davefancher/ReactReduxWorkshop/readme.md

 > *Although event handlers follow a familiar pattern in React they do behave a bit differently.
 One important difference is that the event passed to the handler isn't a native browser event but is rather a React supplied type called [SyntheticEvent](https://facebook.github.io/react/docs/events.html) which aims to standardize events across browsers.
 We won't spend time discussing them much here but should you so desire to learn more you can follow the link above.*

 The handleLogin event handler is rather straightforward.
 It simply reads the username and password values from their respective input fields and ensures that they have been supplied.
-If we have both we persist the user name to local storage and update the component state to reflect the credentials otherwise we update the component state to reflect an error condition.
+If we have both, we persist the user name to local storage and update the component state to reflect the credentials otherwise, we update the component state to reflect an error condition.

 Now save your file, jump over to the browser, open the developer console, and try it out.
 Provided that you haven't jumped ahead in these exercises you'll quickly discover that clicking the "Log in" button results in an error stating that we can't read property ```setState``` of ```null```.